-- 1. Go to View > Streams or click the Streams stab. - 2.
-Select a display option by clicking the Show streams in a graph, list or tree icon: - List displays the streams in a flat list.
+- 1. Go to View > Streams or click the Streams Streams toolbar button to open the Streams tab. - 2.
+Select a display option by clicking the Show streams in a graph, list or tree 🗉 icon: - List displays the streams in a flat list.